adap/flower/doc/source/tutorial-quickstart-tensorflow.rst

 partitioners
 <https://flower.ai/docs/datasets/ref-api/flwr_datasets.partitioner.html>`_
 available in Flower Datasets.
-Each ``ClientApp`` will call this function to create dataloaders with the data that correspond to their data partition.
+Each ``ClientApp`` will call this function to create the `NumPy` arrays that correspond to their data partition.

 .. code:: python